microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

-  You can either copy the `calicoapipolicy.json` file located in this folder into `POLICY RULE` or create a policy directly with azure cli with below command.
+  You can either copy the `calicoapipolicy.json` file located in this folder into `POLICY RULE` or create a policy directly with Azure CLI with the below command.

   ```shell
   az policy definition create --name 'arcdemo-calicoapi-policy' --display-name 'Audit Calico api server' --description 'This policy audit that if calicocloud/calico enterprise components exist' --rules 'calicoapipolicy.json' --mode All